HewlettPackard/oneview-ansible/oneview-ansible.md

 ## oneview_interconnect
-Manage the OneView Interconnects resources.
+Manage the OneView Interconnect resources.

 #### Synopsis
- Provides an interface to manage the Interconnects power state and the UID light state.
-Can change power state, UID light state, perform device reset, reset port protection, and update the interconnect ports.
+ Provides an interface to manage the Interconnect power state and the UID light state.
+Can change the power state, UID light state, perform device reset, reset port protection, and update the interconnect ports.

 #### Requirements (on the host that executes the module)
   * python >= 2.7.9